 Peak Design Tech Pouch – Best For Hard Drives, Card Readers and Cables

-The Peak Design Tech Pouch is ideally designed to handle hard drives, card readers, computer-related cables, and dongles required by any travelling photographer.
+The Peak Design Tech Pouch is ideally designed to handle hard drives, card readers, computer-related cables, and dongles required by any traveling photographer.
 Out of all the products in this guide, it has the most internal organization, but the clever accordion design still manages to keep everything easily accessible.
 You can find more photos and details in my Tech Pouch review or watch the hands-on video below.
 At $59, it isn’t cheap, but it comes with that excellent Peak Design quality we know and love and has more features than any other option on this list.

 Tech Pouch Hands-On Video

 Peak Design Field Pouch V2 – Best For Also Carrying a Camera

 The Field Pouch V2 from Peak Design is a small accessory pouch with a shoulder strap that sells for $49.
 The bag is large enough to hold small cameras such as the Fuji X100 or Sony RX100, or you can mount a camera externally by adding a Peak Design Capture camera clip.
 See our review for more details, or watch the hands-on video below.

 Field Pouch Hands-On Video

 Think Tank MindShift Filter Hive – Best For Filters

-The MindShift Filter Hive is easily the most fully-featured filter case on the market.
-It has slots for up to 6 screw-on filters and colour-coded slots for 6 square or rectangular filters.
+The MindShift Filter Hive is the most fully-featured filter case on the market.
+It has slots for up to 6 screw-on filters and color-coded slots for 6 square or rectangular filters.
 The internal filter sleeve can be removed for semi-permanent installation into your camera bag, or you can keep it in the pouch.
-It also has a zippered pocket, roof for a filter holder, a belt look and a strap to hang it on your tripod while you’re working.
+It also has a zippered pocket for a filter holder, a belt loop, and a strap to hang it on your tripod while working.
 If you want to read more about this, check out the review.

 Think Tank Secure Pixel Pocket Rocket – Best For Memory Cards